Having a clean sandbed in your saltwater aquarium can sometimes seem like a distant dream.

 Suitable for Beginners: | No |

-The Sleeper Blue Dot Goby will keep the sand in your tank sifted without spreading it all over the rockwork.
+The Sleeper Blue Dot Goby (Valenciennea sexguttata) will keep the sand in your tank sifted without spreading it all over the rockwork.
 This goby fish reaches about 5.5 inches when mature, which makes it a perfect addition to a 30 to 50-gallon tank with a deep, mature sandbed.

-Anyway, the Sleeper Blue Dot Goby will methodically scoop sand while carefully releasing it at pretty much the same spot.
+The Sleeper Blue Dot Goby will methodically scoop sand while carefully releasing it at pretty much the same spot.

 Author’s note: One thing to be aware of when keeping this saltwater fish is that it will dig multiple burrows for itself.
 This means that your aquarium rocks should not rely on the sand to stay in place.
 Just position them in such a way that if a hole is dug under, the rock won’t collapse.
+Note that all the above points are important for sand sifting goby care.

 4. Orange Crosshatch Goby – Amblygobius decussatus